BACK TO DIRECTIVES

 Separate Planning From Execution

-This directive enforces a hard boundary between deciding what to do and doing it.
+This directive mandates absolute separation between deciding what to do and actually doing it.

 The Core Principle